cambridge-cares/TheWorldAvatar/Agents/HMLandRegistryAgent/README.md

 ### **3) Accessing CMCL docker registry**

-The agent requires building the [StackClients] resource from a Docker image published at the CMCL docker registry.
+The agent requires building the [Stack-Clients] resource from a Docker image published at the CMCL docker registry.
 In case you don't have credentials for that, please email `support<at>cmclinnovations.com` with the subject `Docker registry access`.
 Further information can be found at the [CMCL Docker Registry] wiki page.

 ### **4) VS Code specifics**